 The size of the raised garden bed will come down to the size of the space you have available and how much growing space you would like.

 If you have a small yard or patio, you need to carefully measure the garden bed to ensure it will fit the space correctly.
-Also keep in mind that after starting with one garden bed, if space permits, you can always add in additional raised garden beds once you have mastered the planting and care of your first garden bed.
+Also keep in mind that after starting with one garden bed, if space permits, you can always add in additional raised garden beds once you’ve mastered the planting and care of your first garden bed.

 Consider also the depth of the bed and what you wish to plant.
-There are numerous sizes to choose from, from shallow-beds to deep-beds.
+There are numerous sizes to choose from, from shallow beds to deep beds.
 So if you know you would love to grow carrots, consider a deeper bed to give plenty of growing room and a successful harvest.

 The cost of a raised garden bed will also be a deciding factor in choosing the right one for you.
 There is a range of great options reviewed here starting under $50.
 With many gardeners reporting the cost to purchase the materials to build their own raised garden bed was not worth the money when compared to purchasing one of these kits.